TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

       unspecified arguments as well.

-      When a foreign function is called, each actual argument is passed to the :meth:`from_param` class method of the items in the :attr:`argtypes` tuple, this method allows adapting the actual argument to an object that the foreign function accepts.
+      When a foreign function is called, each actual argument is passed to the :meth:`kutoka_param` kundi method of the items in the :attr:`argtypes` tuple, this method allows adapting the actual argument to an object that the foreign function accepts.
 For example, a :class:`c_char_p` item in the :attr:`argtypes` tuple will convert a string passed as argument into a bytes object using ctypes conversion rules.

-      New: It is now possible to put items in argtypes which are not ctypes types, but each item must have a :meth:`from_param` method which returns a value usable as argument (integer, string, ctypes instance).
+      New: It is now possible to put items in argtypes which are not ctypes types, but each item must have a :meth:`kutoka_param` method which returns a value usable as argument (integer, string, ctypes instance).
 This allows defining adapters that can adapt custom objects as function parameters.